gammahazard/openai/README.md

 # OpenAI API Test

-A webpage for testing OpenAI API with three example prompts.
+A webpage for testing OpenAI API with various prompts

 ## Deployed App